i1red/oop-4th-sem/README.md

 Step 1: it accepts an algorithm for sequential sort(default is optimized merge sort) and number of tasks ***n*** it can use(default is number of cores/threads on your machine).\
 Step 2: it divides input list into ***n*** parts and sorts them in separate tasks, using sequential sort algorithm.\
 Step 3: it applies *parallel merge* (recursively) to sorted parts.
-It's similar to https://en.wikipedia.org/wiki/Merge_algorithm#Parallel_merge , but parametrized with number of threads.\
+It's similar to https://en.wikipedia.org/wiki/Merge_algorithm#Parallel_merge , but parametrized with number of tasks.\
 For example, ***n=4***(4 lists, 4 tasks):\
-merges 2 pairs of lists using 2 for each pair, result is 2 sorted lists;\
+merges 2 pairs of lists using 2 tasks for each pair, result is 2 sorted lists;\
 merges 2 lists with 4 tasks(divides both lists in 4 parts, merges first part of first list with first part of second list...), result is sorted list;

 To run unit tests(**NUnit**) run next project: